75 things to do in the summer

 - Price band: 1/4

-These gorgeous grounds in Arcadia, very close to the Santa Anita racetrack, have been designed as an educational facility (the plants are mostly arranged by region, and tours are available), but many people simply come here for a little peace and quiet.
+The gorgeous grounds of the LA County Arboretum in Arcadia, very close to the Santa Anita racetrack, have been designed as an educational facility (the plants are mostly arranged by region, and tours are available), but many people simply come here for a little peace and quiet.
 You could wander the LA Arboretum and Gardens for hours; many do, taking in tropical forests and waterfalls, trees and fish.

 When Italian-born tilesetter Simon Rodia moved to Watts, the neighborhood was ethnically mixed.
 Three decades later, when he left, it was predominantly black and Latino, widely seen as the heart of LA's African-American community.
 In the intervening years, though, Rodia had constructed its single iconic structure, an extraordinary piece of folk art that's one of only a handful of National Historic Landmarks in Los Angeles.
 Rodia started work on constructing what have become known as the Watts Towers shortly after purchasing a triangular lot in the area and moving on to the site in 1921.
 Using nothing but found objects (salvaged metal rods, cast-off pipe structures, broken bed frames)... (click to read more).